mattdavey/EuronextClone/docs/SettingUpDevEnvironment.md

 FIX Server entry point is located at [FixServerApp](../src/main/java/com/euronext/fix/server/FixServerApp.java).
 FIX Server is preconfigured to accept connections from BROKER-A and BROKER-B clients.
 (See [FixServer.cfg](../src/main/resources/FixServer.cfg))

+To run FIX Server using Maven:

+    mvn exec:exec -Prun-fix-server

+This assumes that native 0MQ library is available at **/usr/local/lib** unless you have overriden its location using **zmq.library.path** environment variable.

 ### FIX Client

 FIX Client entry point is located at [FixClientApp](../src/main/java/com/euronext/fix/client/FixClientApp.java).